justinchiu/hmmlm/README.md

 * Wandb 0.10.1

 ### Brown Clusters
+The HMMs in this repository rely on Brown Clusters.
+To obtain the clusters for running the HMMs, follow these instructions:

 1. Clone the Brown Cluster repo from [github.com/percyliang/brown-cluster](https://github.com/percyliang/brown-cluster) and install it locally following the directions in the repo.